spiced-academy/fs-web-exercises/sessions/recap-project-6/REVISITED/tourio-app/README.md

 ### Delete Entry

-- In `pages/places/[id].index.js`, write the `deletePlace` function to start a `DELETE` request.
+- In `pages/places/[id]/index.js`, write the `deletePlace` function to start a `DELETE` request.
 - Write the `DELETE` API route in `pages/api/places/[id]/index.js`.

+# Bonus
+### Comment Section
+- To add a comment section for each place, you'll need to create a database schema or collection to store comments associated with each place.
+Each comment should have a reference to the place it belongs to, such as a place ID.

+- Create a form in your place detail page `pages/places/[id]/index.js` that allows users to submit comments.

+- Write a `POST` API route to handle comment submissions.
+This route should associate each comment with the appropriate place in your database.

+- Implement a mechanism to retrieve and display comments for each place on the detail page.

 ### Deploy to Vercel

-- Deploy your app to Vercel and make sure the deployment can access the cloud database with the help of environment variables.
+🚀 Deploy your app to Vercel and make sure the deployment can access the cloud database with the help of environment variables.

 ## Development